agapic/Twitch-Streamer/README.md

 [![][license img]][license]

 `Twitch-Streamer` uses Twitch's [Chat and IRC API](https://dev.twitch.tv/docs/v5/guides/irc/) to stream in messages from specified
 Twitch.tv channels.
 It is a light-weight wrapper over Spark Streaming and Twitch's Chat IRC data feed.
-The goal of this project is to fully utilize the strengths of Spark Streaming to allow others to perform analysis of Twitch's live stream chatrooms.
+The goal of this project is to fully utilize the strengths of Spark Streaming to allow others to perform analyses of Twitch's live stream chatrooms.

 ## Full Documentation
 ### Scaladocs